DHTMLX/docs-suite/docs/slider/api/slider_focus_method.md

 @signature: focus(extra?: boolean): void;

 @params:
-`extra: boolean` - optional, specifies a thumb for focus (works when a range mode is activated)
+`extra: boolean` - optional, specifies a thumb to focus (works when a range mode is activated)

 @example: